From BR Bullpen

 Biographical Information

-Adam Kennedy led the nation in hits in both 1996 (121) and 1997 (134) while at CSU Northridge.
+Adam Kennedy led the nation in hits in both 1996 (121) and 1997 (134) while at Cal State Northridge.
 In the 1999 Pan American Games, he hit .367 to lead Team USA's starting position players as they clinched a spot in the 2000 Olympics and won a Silver Medal.

 Kennedy's father Tom played baseball at U.C.-Riverside.
 After college he coached high school baseball at J.W.
 North High School in Riverside, CA for around twenty-five years and sent two players to the major leagues: his son and Alvin Davis.
 His brother Bryan Kennedy, a catcher, was drafted in the 24th round of the 2001 amateur draft by the Minnesota Twins.
 He played a couple of games at AAA in 2003, and spent 2004-2005 at AA.